The following patent was granted by

 described in further detail in the book titled

-Cryptography" (second edition), by Bruce Schneier.
+"Applied Cryptography" (second edition), by Bruce Schneier.

-We now consider the various hardware components of
+We now consider the various hardware components of the

-and its use of various components.
+its use of various components.

 2. Visitor-Visa Card

-The present invention includes the creation of an
+includes the creation of an identity card, i.e. the

-identity card, i.e. the Visitor-Visa card 400 (see FIG. 3A
+Visitor-Visa card 400 (see

-and FIG. 3B).
+FIG. 3A and FIG. 3B).

-FIG. 3A depicts the front view of the Visitor-Visa
+FIG. 3A depicts the front

-card 400.
-This card 400 becomes an ID card for the visitor
+view of the Visitor-Visa card 400.
+This card 400 becomes an

-during the visitor's in-country stay.
-The card 400 includes
+stay.
+The card 400 includes the following features:

-(2.1) The card 400 format is similar to a credit card
+(2.1) The card 400 format is similar to a credit card issued

-so that it can fit easily in a visitor's purse, wallet, etc.
+that it can fit easily in a visitor's purse, wallet, etc.

 Furthermore, the person is more likely to securely store the